Download free federal resume templates

 In addition to this list of details, you will include between four and six bullet points describing your role, your regular tasks and key accomplishments.
 Make sure these bullet points are tailored to the position by including requirements and keywords taken from the job description.

 Use quantifiable metrics to illustrate the reach of your impact, whether that be numbers, percentages or dollar amounts.
-Learn how to refine your work history section with our complete how to write a work history blog.
+Use our guide on how to write a work history to learn more.

 Compile a list of your professional skills.